mattyoung101/tamara/papers/slides/progress_seminar.typ

     - Johnson @Johnson2010, Benites @Benites2018, Skouson @Skouson2020

 == The TaMaRa algorithm
+#grid(
+    columns: (14em, auto),
+    gutter: 1pt,
+    [
         TaMaRa is mainly netlist-driven.
 Voter insertion is inspired by Benites @Benites2018 "logic cones" concept, and parts of Johnson @Johnson2010.

-Also aim to propagate a `(* triplicate *)` HDL annotation to select TMR granularity (similar to Kulis
+        Also propagate a Verilog annotation to select TMR granularity (like Kulis @Kulis2017).
-@Kulis2017).

-Runs after techmapping (i.e. after `abc` in Yosys)
+        Runs after techmapping (i.e. after `abc` in Yosys) ],
+    [
         #align(center)[
-    #image("diagrams/tamara_synthesis_flow.svg", width: 55%)
+            #image("diagrams/tamara_synthesis_flow.svg", width: 115%)
         ]
+    ]
+)

+// TODO describe the algorithm in more details (replace usage overview with this description)

-== The TaMaRa algorithm
+// == The TaMaRa algorithm
+//

-Why netlist driven with the `(* triplicate *)` annotation?
+// Why netlist driven with the `(* triplicate *)` annotation?
+//

-#pause
+// #pause
+//

-- Removes the possibility of Yosys optimisation eliminating redundant TMR logic
+// - Removes the possibility of Yosys optimisation eliminating redundant TMR logic
-- Removes the necessity of complex blackboxing logic and trickery to bypass the normal design flow
+// - Removes the necessity of complex blackboxing logic and trickery to bypass the normal design flow
-- Cell type shouldn't matter, TaMaRa targets FPGAs and ASICs
+// - Cell type shouldn't matter, TaMaRa targets FPGAs and ASICs
-- Still allows selecting TMR granularity - *best of both worlds*
+// - Still allows selecting TMR granularity - *best of both worlds*

 == Verification
 Comprehensive verification procedure using formal methods, simulation and fuzzing.